BadhushaEbrahim/Docucare/README.md

 ## Contribute

+Join the healthcare revolution!
 We welcome contributions from the community.
-If you would like to contribute to this project, please review our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please review our [Contribution Guidelines](CONTRIBUTING.md).

 ## License